Equality at HYY

 -

-In the context of the harassment contact person activities, harassment refers to inappropriate and undesired behaviour.
+Harassment refers to inappropriate and undesired behaviour.
 Harassment may occur through expressions, speech, messages, gestures or touching, for instance.

 In legislation, harassment means infringing human dignity in such a way that it creates a degrading or intimidating environment towards another person.
 Harassment may be related to characteristics including gender, age, origin, nationality, language, religion, belief, opinion, political activity, trade union activity, family relationships, state of health, disability and sexual orientation.